Ready2Boot-sys/FIRST-CALCULATOR/README.md

 # FIRST-CALCULATOR
 First calculator using python.
 Thanks to "Bro Code" on youtube for his helpful tutorial.
-The grind will not end here.
+The grind will not end here!